MQL vs SQL: What Is The Real Difference for Brands?

 How to Transition a Lead from MQL to SQL

-Now that you know the difference between MQLs and SQLs, let’s talk about some of the ways in which you can transition an MQL into an SQL and determine what leads fit into each category.
+Now that you know the difference between MQLs and SQLs, let’s discuss some ways in which you can transition an MQL into an SQL and determine what leads fit into each category.

 This helps you smooth out the marketing to sales handoff process and create a better internal communication system for leads.